vitejs/vite/docs/guide/api-vite-environment.md

 :::info What options can be overridden?

-Vite has already allowed defining some config for the [SSR environment](https://vitejs.dev/config/ssr-options.html).
+Vite has already allowed defining some config for the [Node environment](https://vitejs.dev/config/ssr-options.html).
 Initially, these are the options that would be available to be overridden by any environment.
 Except for `ssr.target: 'node' | 'webworker'`, that could be deprecated as `webworker` could be implemented as a separate environment.

 We could discuss what other options we should allow to be overridden, although maybe it is better to add them when they are requested by users later on.
 Some examples: `define`, `resolve.alias`, `resolve.dedupe`, `resolve.mainFields`, `resolve.extensions`.